 Low-priced securities are subject to settlement fees if they are non-DTC-eligible securities.
 The Depository Trust Company (DTC) provides clearing, settlement and information services for certain securities.
 Certain low-priced securities are not DTC-eligible or have had their eligibility revoked.
 As a result, the settlement of these physical positions can carry significant pass-through charges for our clearing firm, Apex Clearing Corp, including execution fees, DTC fees, deposit fees, New York window fees, and transfer agent fees.
-These fees, which can vary and may be substantial, increase the cost that Apex Clearing Corp, passes through for clearing and execution.
+These fees on illiquid securities can vary and may be substantial.
+Additionally, they increase the cost for Apex Clearing Corp to pass through for clearing and execution.

 Customers who trade penny stocks and non-DTC-eligible securities are responsible for these charges, which can be as high as 10 times the value of the trade.
 Orders that require executions with multiple contra-parties will result in settlement fees for each separate transaction.
 These fees will be passed through to customers.
 These pass-through charges may not be immediately charged to a customer account following a trade in non-DTC-eligible securities, as our clearing firm may receive notice of such fees several weeks following the trade.
 Firstrade reserves the right to withhold funds in a customer account pending potential assessment of fees associated with trading in low-priced securities.
 It is your responsibility to investigate the eligibility status of a low-priced equity before trading it.
 You should contact the specific company whose equity you intend to trade to confirm eligibility.